View Viola Leonard's Obituary on TheDay.com and share memories

 |

-A complete obituary will be published in Sunday's edition of the New London Day.
+Donations may be made in Viola's memory to the Ledyard Congregational Church, 722 Colonel Ledyard Highway, Ledyard, CT 06339.

-The Dinoto Funeral Home, 17 Pearl Street, Historic downtown Mystic is assisting the family.
+The Dinoto Funeral Home, 17 Pearl Street, Mystic is assisting the family.